QuantEcon/continuous_time_mcs/ctmc_lectures/poisson.md

 * Visits occur with probability $h \lambda$, which is proportional to the length of the interval between grid points.

-We learned above that the holding time (wait time) until the first visit is approximately exponential with rate $t \lambda$.
+We learned that the wait time until the first visit is approximately exponential with rate $t \lambda$.

 Since $(V_i)$ is IID, the same is true for the second wait time and so on.